Are you Addicted to Xanax?

 Why is Xanax so Addictive?

 Benzos addiction such as an addiction to Xanax is an often less recognized drug problem.
 More and more anti-depressant and anti-anxiety medications are being grossly overprescribed.
 This is especially common in our society today, in the post covid-19 pandemic era.
-The effects of the disease have not only caused physical harm to the public, but also caused a whole new generation of psychological damage to an even wider population of people including the elderly and young people.
+This has caused physical harm and also led to widespread psychological damage, affecting both the elderly and young people.

-Because it is now being more widely prescribed, it makes substances such as Xanax even more accessible and affordable to the public.
-Potent benzos like Xanax should be used temporarily in addition to other types of treatments.
-However, medical providers and physicians are now allowing patients to use them over longer periods of time.
-Which only increases the risk of developing an addiction.
+Wider prescribing has made substances like Xanax more accessible and affordable to the public.
+People should use potent benzos like Xanax only for a short time and alongside other types of treatment.
+However, medical providers and physicians are now allowing patients to use them over longer periods.
+Overuse only increases the risk of developing an addiction.

 How do I know if I am Addicted to Xanax?